-Missouri patrol shoots man who fired at troop headquarters
+Man charged after Missouri trooper headquarters shooting

 Investigators have said that people inside the Troop A headquarters in Lee’s Summit heard shots the night of Jan.
 4. Troopers then saw Rahim holding the rifle as he approached the main entrance and fired several shots.

-Rahim was shot after he did not comply with several orders from the troopers, officials said.
+Rahim was shot after he didn’t comply with several orders from the troopers, officials said.
 No law enforcement officials were injured in the shooting.
+Authorities haven’t released details about a possible motive.

 Sign up for Daily Newsletters